Jonathan Cook

-Jonathan Cook (born 1965) is a British writer and a freelance journalist based in Nazareth, Israel, who writes about the Israeli–Palestinian conflict.
+Jonathan Cook, born circa 1965, is a British writer and a freelance journalist formerly based in Nazareth, Israel, who writes about the Israeli–Palestinian conflict.
 He writes a regular column for The National of Abu Dhabi and Middle East Eye.

 Background

 Cook was born and raised in Buckinghamshire, England, UK.
 He received a B.A.
 (Hons) in Philosophy and Politics from Southampton University in 1987, a postgraduate diploma in journalism from Cardiff University in 1989, and an M.A. in Middle Eastern studies from the School of Oriental and African Studies in 2000.
+Jonathan has Israeli citizenship through marriage to his Israeli Arab wife, Sally Azzam.
+The couple met in Nazareth where they lived with their two daughters for several years before moving to the UK.

 Career

 Journalism

 Cook was a freelance sub-editor with several national newspapers from 1994 until 1996.
 He was a staff journalist at The Guardian and The Observer between 1996 and 2001.

 Since September 2001, Cook has been a freelance writer based in Nazareth, Israel.
 Until 2007, he wrote columns for The Guardian.

 In 2011, Cook received the Martha Gellhorn special award for journalism, "for his work on the Middle East".
 The award citation said Cook's work on Palestine and Israel made him "one of the reliable truth-tellers in the Middle East".